sreeram2022/life/content/post/vim/index.md

 nmap <leader>v :vsp<CR>

 ```
 I created a keybinding jk to exit from Insert mode.
 Typically, you'd press Esc, but reaching for Esc every time can be a strain.
 Normally, you'd use :!python3 filename.py to run a Python file, but by adding #!/usr/bin/env python3 at the beginning of the Python file, you can simply press F2 to run it.
 To access NERDTree, press F1; you can toggle between buffers using Ctrl+w, or even use the mouse.
-Apart from these minor tweaks, I haven’t customized much because I found a better alternative to plain Vim.
+Apart from these minor tweaks, I haven't customized much because I found a better alternative to plain Vim.

 ## lazyvim
 ![dashboard](dashboard.webp "My nvim")